MBotond21/thingy/README.md

 ## Requirements
-Clone / download the backend, set it up and run according to its README
+Clone / download the <a href="https://github.com/BroGamesJaj/BackThingy">backend</a>, set it up and run according to its README

 The application also uses a third-party api, therefor internet connection is required

 ## Project setup